AndyUGA/Point-System/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 ## Features
-- Check-in attendees with QR code scanner.
+- Check-in attendees with QR code scanner
 - View scores for individual attendees and their team
 - Modify points for individual attendees
 - View history for each point modification
 - Search for attendees using search bar
 - Filter attendees by team
-- Dark Mode

 ---------------------------------------------------------------------------------------------------------------------------